PagerDuty Automation Actions

 Use Context Variables in Automation Actions

-You can enrich Process Automation, Runbook Automation and Script actions with context variables that use data from the first triggering alert attached to an incident.
-Where possible, send event data to PagerDuty in our Common Event Format (PD-CEF), since using standardized event data will make it easier to re-use actions for multiple event types.
+You can enrich Runbook Automation Self-Hosted, Runbook Automation, and Script actions with context variables that use data from the first triggering alert attached to an incident.
+Where possible, you should send event data to PagerDuty in our Common Event Format (PD-CEF), since using standardized event data will make it easier to reuse actions for multiple event types.

 You can reference alert fields using ${pd.alert.key} syntax, where key is the path of the JSON key name (for example, ${pd.alert.details.target.name}).
-Square bracket notation is also supported for cases where event data may contain arrays or fields with dots in the name (for example, ${pd.alert.details.nodes[0].hostname}).
-You can also reference fields that are not in the PD-CEF format.
+We also support square bracket notation for cases where event data may contain arrays or fields with dots in the name (for example, ${pd.alert.details.nodes[0].hostname}).

 Context Variable Placeholders